andreasstamm2/webcam-streamer/README.md

 # webcam_streamer

-> Turn the USB webcams on a Windows PC into RTSP streams that any client on
+> Turn any webcam on your Windows PC into a RTSP streams and use any RTSP client on your network to watch.
-> your LAN can watch.

-`webcam_streamer` is a small Windows desktop app that publishes every USB webcam attached to the PC as an RTSP stream (`rtsp://host:8554/webcam0`, `/webcam1`, ...).
-Point VLC, ffplay, the WebEye .NET control, OBS, or any other RTSP client at the URL and you get live video.
+`webcam_streamer` is a small Windows desktop app that can publish every USB webcam attached to the PC as an RTSP stream (`rtsp://<HOST>:8554/webcam0`, `/webcam1`, ...).
+Point VLC OR any other RTSP client at the URL and you get live video.

 It is designed for monitoring use cases: leave a PC sitting next to some hardware, plug in one or more webcams, start the app, and watch the cams